Can your family care? Could your family open your home to support people with disabilities?

 Once you have expressed an interest, we will arrange a suitable time for a member of our team to visit you in your home.

 During this meeting, we will explain the types of shared lives placements available, discuss our assessment procedure and answer any questions you have.

 Our assessment procedure normally takes between three to four months.
-This includes several visits to your home to meet all family members.
+This includes several visits to your home together with meetings online and during this process we meet all family members.
 You will be trained and prepared for the task ahead.

 Police checks, personal references and medical history checks are undertaken prior to a full assessment.
 A criminal record will not necessarily disqualify you as a carer.
 All records are taken into consideration as part of the assessment.

-For further help and advice please contact Adult Social Care Connect on 023 8083 3003, or send an email to email@example.com
+For further help and advice please contact 023 8091 7616, or send an email to email@example.com

 You can also take the first step of your application to become a carer by using the application form.